*Dec 2023 - New Info: UW Fall 2024 in Croatia

 --Kirkwood Hale, class of 1988

-The Landscape Architecture Department is committed to the principles and concepts of Off-Campus Study.
-The department faculty encourages every student to participate in Off-Campus study opportunities as a means to enhance professional education and development, and heighten personal growth and awareness.
-Such experiences stimulate development of life-long learning habits and prepare a student for the expanded nature of the professional world and the ever-increasing networking of cultures addressing global issues.
+The department encourages every student to participate in off-campus study opportunities as a means to enhance professional education and development, and heighten personal growth and awareness.
+Through off-campus study, the department hopes students will:

-- Extend beyond the familiar classroom and campus environments the opportunity to "Learn By Doing" via direct involvement in academic and professional activities of an Off-Campus nature.
+- Extend beyond the familiar classroom and campus environments the opportunity to "Learn By Doing" through academic and travel activities located off campus nationally or internationally.

-- Effectively heighten student's development and involvement of intellectual, emotional and perceptual learning experiences.
+- Heighten development and involvement of intellectual, emotional and perceptual learning through immersion in off campus landscapes and cultures.

 Criteria for Participation